 Limit orders resting on our book are sorted by price-time priority.
 That is, if an incoming market or limit order could be fulfilled by multiple resting limit orders, eligible orders at the most favorable price are considered first (i.e., lowest resting sell orders for an incoming buy or highest resting buy orders for an incoming sell).
 If multiple limit orders are resting at the same price, those which were placed earlier are considered before those which were placed more recently.
 Partially filled resting limit orders keep their priority until canceled.

-In addition to the continuous trading order book, each of the order matching engines conducts two Auctions (or “crosses”) every day, one at 4:00 p.m.
+In addition to the continuous trading order book, the BTC/USD order matching engine conducts two Auctions (or “crosses”) every day, one at 4:00 p.m.
 Eastern Time (20:00 UTC during EDT and 21:00 UTC during EST) and one at 7:00 p.m.
-Singapore Time and Hong Kong Time (20:00 JST, 11:00 UTC).
+Singapore Time and Hong Kong Time (20:00 JST, 11:00 UTC); and the ETH/USD order matching engine conducts one Auction every day at 4:00 p.m.
+Eastern Time.
 This provides an opportunity for both buyers and sellers to trade in an instant of elevated liquidity and price discovery.
 All active orders (including resting limit and MOC orders) may interact with the Auction and influence the final auction price, which is determined by finding the price at which the greatest aggregate buy demand and sell demand are fulfilled.
 All participating, eligible orders are fulfilled at the final auction price.
 (We use a mechanism similar to the New York Stock Exchange’s Arca marketplace, Nasdaq, Bats, and other large stock exchanges throughout Europe and Asia, which is sometimes called Walrasian equilibrium.)

 |ET Auction||SGT/HKT Auction|